lse-me314/assignment05/Golden_Rules_Coding.md

 Documentation in R is great, but sometimes it can be too abstract.
 Learning how to effectively google any error warnings you have, or for external resources that might make things "click" for you and how you learn is important.
 Sites like stackoverflow and stackexchange are filled with users asking questions as to why their code isn't working, and you may find googling your exact error message leads to someone else asking what it means.

-So, don't feel bad that you need to google!
+So, don't feel bad that you need to Google!
 There's a reason this popular programming meme exists:

 ![](images/meme.png)